puppetlabs/puppet-docs/source/puppet/4.10/lang_facts_and_builtin_vars.markdown

 ### Improving performance by blocking or caching built-in facts

 If Facter is taking a long time and slowing down your code, you can try configuring Facter to block or cache built-in facts.
 When a system has a lot of something --- for example, mount points or disks --- Facter can take a long time to collect the facts from each one.
-When this is a problem, you can speed up Facter's collection by either blocking facts you're uninterested in, or caching ones you don't need retrieved frequently.
+When this is a problem, you can speed up Facter’s collection by configuring these settings in `facter.conf`:

+* `blocklist` for blocking built-in facts you’re uninterested in, or

+* `ttls` for caching built-in facts you don’t need retrieved frequently.

-For information about blocking and caching built-in facts, see [Configuring Facter with facter.conf][facterconfig].
+For information about blocking built-in facts with `blocklist` and caching them with `ttls`, see [Configuring Facter with facter.conf][facterconfig].

 ## Special variables added by Puppet